apache/trafficcontrol/docs/source/api/user_current_jobs.rst

 		}
 	]}

 ..
-[1] A role is only required if tenancy is not used; if tenancy is used by Traffic Control, then the user will be able to create the content revalidation job on Delivery Services scoped to his or her tenancy regardless of role.
-This means that **even read-only users can create content invalidation jobs for Delivery Services scoped to their tenancy**.
+[1] A role is only required if tenancy is not used; if tenancy is used by Traffic Control, then the user will be able to create the content revalidation job on :term:`Delivery Service`\ s scoped to his or her tenancy regardless of role.
+This means that **even read-only users can create content invalidation jobs for :term:`Delivery Service`\ s scoped to their tenancy**.
 This behavior is considered a bug, and it is tracked by `GitHub Issue #3116 <https://github.com/apache/trafficcontrol/issues/3116>`_.